YangPhD84/multiGMF/README.md

 # Parameter Tuning

-The parameter analyses reported in Tables 2 and 3 were performed on Fdataset using the result from one fixed fold as the parameter-tuning reference.
-The same designated fold was used to compare all candidate parameter settings, and results from the other folds were not used to select the parameters.
-After parameter selection, the selected settings were fixed for the subsequent evaluations.
+The parameter analyses reported in Tables 2 and 3 were performed on Fdataset within the training stage of the fold-wise evaluation procedure.
+For each outer fold, the held-out test associations were first masked and kept completely untouched during hyperparameter selection.
+Candidate parameter settings were evaluated using an internal validation partition constructed exclusively from the corresponding masked training associations.
+The same outer split and internal validation partition were retained when comparing all candidate settings.
+The parameter combination with the highest internal-validation `AUC + AUPR` was selected, after which the selected settings were fixed for evaluation on the held-out outer test fold.
+This procedure provides a transparent and reproducible way to identify a stable parameter region without using the outer test associations.

 For Table 2:

 * `k` was fixed at 10.
 * `lambda1 = lambda2` was selected from `{0.1, 0.01, 0.001, 0.0001, 0.00001}`.
 * `tau` was selected from `{0.1, 0.3, 0.5, 0.7, 0.9}`.
-* Each parameter combination was evaluated using the same designated parameter-tuning fold.
+* Each parameter combination was evaluated on the same internal validation partition constructed exclusively from the masked outer-fold training data.
+* The held-out outer test fold was not used to calculate the parameter-selection criterion.
-* The parameter combination was selected according to the `AUC + AUPR` value obtained on this fold.
+* The parameter combination was selected according to its internal-validation `AUC + AUPR` value.
 * The selected values were `lambda1 = lambda2 = 0.0001` and `tau = 0.7`.

 For Table 3:

 * `lambda1 = lambda2 = 0.0001` and `tau = 0.7` were fixed.
 * `k` was selected from `{1, 5, 10, 15, 20}`.
+* Each candidate value of `k` was evaluated using the same internal validation partition and the same masked training associations.
+* The held-out outer test fold was not used during the selection of `k`.
-* The selected value was `k = 10`.
+* The selected value was `k = 10`, which achieved the highest internal-validation `AUC + AUPR`.

-The released `multiGMF_10CV.m` contains the parameter block and the selected settings used for the final evaluation.
-To reproduce Tables 2 and 3 without changing the multiGMF optimization logic, set one candidate combination at a time, run it using the same fixed parameter-tuning fold, and record the corresponding `AUC + AUPR`.
-The fold assignment, random seed, training associations, and held-out associations must remain unchanged across all candidate settings.
+The outer split, internal validation partition, random seed, and masked training associations must remain unchanged across all candidate settings.
+Internal validation associations must be masked before WKNN preprocessing and model fitting, and the held-out outer test associations must never be used for parameter selection.

 The final settings used in the reported evaluations are: